 Chasselas is the typical white wine in Switzerland.
-If you've been skiing in the Valais you've probably tried it already, under its Valais name of "Fendant".
-If you've been for drinks on a terrace on lake Geneva, or even an apéritif in Zurich, chances are you were offered Chasselas.
+If you've been for drinks on a terrace on lake Geneva, in Zurich or in a ski resort, chances are you were offered Chasselas.

 Swiss Wine - Small and Perfectly Formed